 O2E: What is the benefit of joining a franchise system?

 AL: O2E Brands is truly an entrepreneurial incubator.
 I’m 35 and I make more money than I ever thought I would.
-I’m now partial owner of six 1-800-GOT-JUNK? franchises and one You Move Me franchise.
+I’m now partial owner of six 1-800-GOT-JUNK? franchises.
 None of it would’ve been possible without O2E Brands and the network.

 Joining a franchise system gives you membership to a community of successful entrepreneurs who are going through the same experience as you.
 If you foster those relationships, like I did with Paul when I was just a junk hauler, it can turn into an opportunity you never expected.